-I keep hearing the word “compromise” used by politicians and anti-gun activists seeking to further restrict citizens’ access to firearms.
-Or even by those who want to take away guns, from law-abiding gun owners.
+I still hear the word “compromise” used by politicians and anti-gun activists seeking to further restrict citizens’ access to firearms.
+Or even by those who want to take guns away from law-abiding gun owners.

 “Compromise” is defined by the Oxford English Dictionary as “an agreement or settlement of a dispute that is reached by each side making concessions.”

-Two proposals by the anti-gun set, the so-called “red flag” laws and universal background checks, are under consideration in Congress and many state legislatures.
+Two proposals by the anti-gun set, so-called “red flag” laws and universal background checks, are frequently tossed around by the President, in Congress and state legislatures.
 Those with a firm belief in the Second Amendment are naturally dubious of those pushing these measures.

-For generations, we’ve experienced “compromise” after “compromise,” yet in reality, all we’ve gotten is the perpetual erosion of our right to keep and bear arms.
-All concession by us, no compromise by them.
+For generations, gun owners have experienced “compromise” after “compromise,” yet in reality, all that’s gotten us is the perpetual erosion of our right to keep and bear arms.
+Lots of concessions by us, no compromise by them.

-In the spirit of “compromise,” if taken at word’s worth, let’s enter the Land of Make Believe, and pretend the anti-gun crowd is actually amenable to compromise toward achieving these two goals.
+In the spirit of “compromise,” if taken at the word’s worth, let’s journey to the Land of Make Believe, and pretend the anti-gun crowd is actually amenable to compromising toward achieving those two goals.
 Here are a few compromises they could make which would actually benefit gun owners.

 ‘Red Flag’ Laws

-While nobody wants to see firearms in the possession of those who may harm themselves or others, the proposed “red flag” legislation, if passed, would be a violation of both the Fourth and Fifth Amendments, at the very least.
+While nobody wants to see firearms in the possession of those who may harm themselves or others, “red flag” laws, where passed, have violated both the Fourth and Fifth Amendments.
 Not to mention, the Second Amendment.

-In the spirit of compromise, however, I would propose that those who file a “red flag” report against someone must provide indisputable evidence of their claim in court within 72 hours of its filing.
+In the spirit of compromise, however, I would propose that those who file a “red flag” report against someone must provide indisputable objective evidence of their claim in court within 72 hours of the filing.
 No proof?
 The guns remain with their owner.

 Universal Background Checks